-2018 USCG Duane – Is this the best wreck for Advanced divers in the Keys?
+2018 USCG Duane – Is this a hidden gem for Advanced divers in the Keys?

 Many advanced and technical divers who have been down to the wreck of the USCG Duane, agree that this wreck is often overlooked by technical divers.

 Where is the USCG Duane?